gelftheshot/sorting_algorithms/README.md

 The `hipify` function is used to rearrange the array into a heap.
 It compares the parent node with its children and swaps them if the parent node is smaller than the child node.
 This process is repeated until the entire array is transformed into a heap.

-GitHub Copilot: # Radix Sort Algorithm
+Radix Sort Algorithm

+105-radix_sort.c
-This repository contains a C implementation of the Radix Sort algorithm.
+this file contains a C implementation of the Radix Sort algorithm.

 ## Code Overview